eromatiya/A-Personal-Arch-Installation-Guide/README.md

 This command assumes the hardware clock is set to UTC.

-### Localization
+## Localization

-The Locale defines which language the system uses, and other regional considerations such as currency denomination, numerology, and character sets.
+The `locale` defines which language the system uses, and other regional considerations such as currency denomination, numerology, and character sets.
 Possible values are listed in `/etc/locale.gen`.
 Uncomment `en_US.UTF-8`, as well as other needed localisations.

 **Uncomment** `en_US.UTF-8 UTF-8` and other needed locales in `/etc/locale.gen`, **save**, and generate them with: